 For the most part, Social Media can be fun and engaging!

-Should you or your staff experience challenges on Social Media there are people that can help you.
-Be sure that your staff know how to report matters when they occur.
+Should you, your staff, colleagues or students experience challenges on Social Media, there are people that can help.
+Be sure that your staff knows how to report matters when they occur.

 - Emergency Services (Counselling, 911, Sexual Assault, Health Services, Community Services).